 - Skin covered with thick and silvery scales.

 These were some common symptoms of psoriasis.
-Anyone can develop psoriasis and people with HIV, family history of psoriasis, obesity, affected with infectious diseases, are more prone to developing psoriasis.
-This disorder can be easily treated if diagnosed in their beginning stage.
-The treatment includes steroids cream, light therapy, and other oral medications
+Anyone can develop psoriasis and people with HIV, family history of psoriasis, obesity, affected by infectious diseases, are more prone to developing psoriasis.
+This disorder can be controlled if diagnosed in the beginning stage.
+The treatment includes steroid cream, light therapy, and other oral medications

 For more detailed information on psoriasis, its symptoms, and complications, visit BYJU’S.